A Guide to Carolina Hurricanes Hockey in Raleigh, N.C.

 The loudest house in the NHL.

-The last five seasons have been a heck of a ride for the Carolina Hurricanes.
+The last seven seasons have been a heck of a ride for the Carolina Hurricanes.

-Owner Tom Dundon purchased the franchise in late 2017, former Canes player Rod Brind'Amour was brought on as head coach just a handful of months later, the team made five straight playoff appearances (including two trips to the Eastern Conference Finals), annihilated the Washington Capitals at the 2023 Stadium Series game and finished the most recent season with an average attendance of 19,526 fans filling the seats at PNC Arena (good for second best in the league).
+Owner Tom Dundon purchased the franchise in late 2017, former Canes player Rod Brind'Amour was brought on as head coach just a handful of months later, the team made seven straight playoff appearances (including three trips to the Eastern Conference Finals), annihilated the Washington Capitals at the 2023 Stadium Series game and finished the most recent season with an average attendance of 18,795 fans filling the seats at Lenovo Center (100.5% of the arena's capacity—the team opened up standing-room-only admissions!).

-With the puck dropping on the team's 26th season in the Tar Heel State this month (Oct.
-11 vs. Ottawa is opening night!), this new era of Canes hockey has made one thing loud and clear: Raleigh is a hockey town.
+After 117 straight sellout games, and with the puck dropping on the team's 28th season in the Tar Heel State this month (Oct.
+9 vs. New Jersey is opening night), this new era of Canes hockey has made one thing loud and clear: Raleigh is a hockey town.

 "North Carolina is a hockey state.
 Raleigh is a hockey town.
 We are grateful for the opportunity to be able to go to these games."